Yiwen-Evin/Coding-Goodies/RAndMatlabAreTalking.md

 # attr(,"header")$endian
 # [1] "little"
 ```

 ## Example 4: general Matlab commands
-We've seen the function `evaluate' several times so far.
+We've seen the function 'evaluate' several times so far.
 The function
 			`evaluate' is the key to call Matlab commands.
 It works as
 ```
 evaluate(matlab, "%The command line you would put in Matlab%");